thisisrandy/dotfiles/README.md

 #### Backup via Timeshift

 Timeshift is automatically installed but needs to be configured.
 Open the Timeshift application and set up as appropriate.
-Boot + daily snapshots seem appropriate.
+Boot + monthly/weekly/daily snapshots seem appropriate.

 #### Gnome Tweaks